pawarbi/blog/_pages/about.md

 title: About Me
 permalink: /about/
 ---
-*(Last Updated Mar 2021)*
+*(Last Updated Apr 2021)*

 My name is Sandeep Pawar.
 I am a Data Science professional, currently working at [Cree Lighting](https://www.creelighting.com/) as Simulation & Data Analytics Engineer.
 I use engineering simulations, data analytics, Statistics, and Machine Learning to improve products and processes.

 My background is in Mechanical Engineering & Product Development.
 After graduating with an M.S in Mechanical Engineering, I worked as research engineer focused on using engineering simulation tools  ([Finite Element Analysis](https://en.wikipedia.org/wiki/Finite_element_method), [Computational Fluid Dynamics](https://www.simscale.com/docs/simwiki/cfd-computational-fluid-dynamics/what-is-cfd-computational-fluid-dynamics/)) to analyze products.
 I am co-inventor of 4 patents related to thermal management of lighting fixtures.
 For 10+ years, I worked in a cross-disciplinary team of engineers to analyze structural and thermal performance of industrial and semiconductor products.
 I used to design physical tests using [DOE](https://asq.org/quality-resources/design-of-experiments), gather data, analyze it, create simulation models and recommend design changes to the product engineers.
 Now as a Data Science professional, I do the same thing but with different tools and data.

-I pivoted to Data Science ~4 years ago (2016) after I helped solve a business challenge using Statistics and Data Analytics.
+I pivoted to Data Science ~5 years ago (2016) after I helped solve a business challenge using Statistics and Data Analytics.
 It energized me so much that I pursued my second Master's in Engineering Management at Northwestern University with focus on Organizational Analytics.
 I learned how to use analytics to gain business insights.
 As an engineer I understand [System Dynamics](https://en.wikipedia.org/wiki/System_dynamics) , and hence focus on creating sustainable solutions rather than quick band-aid fixes.

 I am a passionate learner and am always learning something new.
 I love to challenge myself to learn new techniques, methods, tools and apply them in different settings.
 The business challenge I mentioned above?
 I used some of the Statistical methods I had used in my engineering research (Monte Carlo Simulation, uncertainty estimation) to solve it.
 I was given Employee Recognition Award (twice) for helping solve the issue.
 In 2015, I participated in a Business Strategy competition organized by [Navigant Consulting](https://en.wikipedia.org/wiki/Navigant_Consulting).
 In that competition, the participants were asked to analyze market for a new diabetes drug and advise the company on 'Go-No Go' strategy.
 I had no prior experience of any of it.
 I did research on drug markets, how clinical trials work, learned how to create [Complex Real Options](https://hbr.org/2004/03/a-real-world-way-to-manage-real-options), incorporate various risk in drug/financial valuations and presented a business strategy.
 I won the first prize in that competition.
 Not bragging, I am just proud of my efforts.
 One of the judges thought that I had been doing this for many years!
 I bring the same rigor and passion to all the projects I work on.
 I may not know everything but you can count on me learning and excelling.
 I am a proponent of open source and love sharing what I learn.